 Jessica Downie came to Mayland to start on her career path to becoming a nurse.
-First, she began in Mayland's Basic Skills Department...
+First, she began in Mayland's Adult Education Department...

 Jessica Downie came to Mayland to start on her career path to becoming a nurse.
-First, she began in Mayland's Basic Skills Department at the college's Avery Learning Center where she earned her GED.
+First, she began in Mayland's Adult Education Department at the college's Avery Learning Center where she earned her GED®.
 Currently, she is enrolled in curriculum classes that will help her become a nursing student at Mayland.
-Downie will share her experiences as the guest speaker during the 2012 spring GED graduation ceremony on May 4.
+Downie will share her experiences as the guest speaker during the 2012 spring GED® graduation ceremony on May 4.

 Downie says she has always loved helping people and is intrigued by the medical field, so nursing seemed to be a good career fit for her.
-At first Downie said she was not sure what to expect when she enrolled in college, but with the support she received at Mayland from the Basic Skills Department to the curriculum side, her confidence has grown.
+At first Downie said she was not sure what to expect when she enrolled in college, but with the support she received at Mayland from the Adult Education Department to the curriculum side, her confidence has grown.

 "It is such an honor to receive this scholarship and will give me a chance to breathe while I am taking classes," said Downie.
 "For anyone considering going back to school, the resources to help you succeed are available.
 Whatever is holding you back, try to get past it and continue your education so you can be what it is that you want to be," said Downie. "